lensmedia/oefendetheorie.nl-public/README.md

 - Netherlands: http://oefendetheorie.nl/api
 - Belgium: http://oefendetheorie.be/api

 _The used domain does not really matter when creating an access code with a preselected course (usually the case).
-Otherwise the domain decides the country and accept-language header the preferred locale for the login routes (there is an example in the new access code endpoint response)._
+Otherwise the domain decides the domain and accept-language header the preferred locale for the login routes (there is an example in the new access code endpoint response)._

 ### Data types
 #### String